Toronto Noise Bylaw

 An industry organization, ASHRAE provides recommendations for maximum noise levels

 The organization ASHRAE is usually considered by acoustical consultants the most authoritative.
 The ASHRAE recommended HVAC maximum noise level for condominium living areas is 35 dBA.
-Acoustical consultants sometimes extend the applicability of this guideline to other types of noises, such as mechanical noise or elevator noise intruding into an apartment.
+Acoustic consultants sometimes extend the applicability of this guideline to other types of noises, such as mechanical or elevator noise intruding into an apartment.
 However, some people consider even this relatively low level of noise annoying.